-Poster printing is available in the the Instructional Media Center (IMC) located in SLC.
+Poster printing is available in the SLC Research Commons.

-The IMC is open Monday through Friday from 8:00am to noon and from 1:00pm to 5:00pm during the days the university is open.
+The printer is available Monday through Friday from 8:00am to noon and from 1:00pm to 4:30pm during the days the university is open.
 Printing a poster on the poster printer requires a reservation.
 Make a poster reservation here.

-The mechanism to arrange for a time to print posters on the large format printer is done through the sign-up sheets that are located on the bulletin board in the IMC (Instructional Media Center).
-For each poster that you wish to print, sign up for a one hour slot in the POSTER column - the sign-up sheet is divided into 30 minute blocks.
+The mechanism to arrange for a time to print posters on the large format printer is done through Google appointment slots so make sure you are signed in to your Southwestern Google account.
+For each poster that you wish to print, sign up for a one hour slot (each slot is 30 minutes).
 If your prints will be 18” by 18” or smaller, you can probably print two in a hour unless they are very high resolution or on non-standard paper.
 The last available time slot to sign up to print a poster is 11:00am in the morning and 4:00pm in the afternoon and sign ups are on a first-come basis.

 Small posters can be printed on letter (8.5x11), legal (8.5x14), or ledger(11x17) size paper using the LaserJet 5500 color printer. • letter = $.25/sheet • legal = $0.35/sheet • ledger = $0.60.
 You do not need to make a reservation to print on the color LaserJet printer.